nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 1. Repeat steps 3-10 for **FeatureSettingsOverrideMask** with a value of **3**.

 ## Install operating system patches
-Install operating system patches using a patch deployment mechanism.
+Install all January 2018 patches released by Microsoft.

 **Windows Server 2008 and Windows Server 2012 do not have patches available at this time**.
 The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states:
 "*6.
 Why aren't Windows Server 2008 and Windows Server 2012 platforms getting an update?
 When can customers expect the fix?*"